Diffinitive/Diffinitive/Notes.md

 ## Known size of range and domain?
 It might be a good idea let tensormappings know the size of their range and domain as a constant.
 This probably can't be enforced on the abstract type but maybe we should write our difference operators this way.
 Having this as default should clean up the thinking around adjoints of boundary operators.
 It could also simplify getting high performance out of repeated application of regioned TensorMappings.
+Is there any reason to use a trait to differentiate between fixed size and unknown size?

+## Test setup
+Once we figure out how to organize the subpackages we should update test folders to Project.
+As of writing this there seems to be and issue with this approach combined with dev'ed packages so we can't do it yet.
+It seems that Pkg might fix this in the future.

 ## Reasearch and thinking
  - [ ] Use a trait to indicate if a TensorMapping uses indices with regions.